Ethical-Hacking-Zone/P-TS/README.md

 ## Important:

 Removed lxml🙂
-You Cannot Use The Track IP/Search E-Mail Info Feature Frequently So If You Get Any Errors Just Type `nano IP.txt` And If You See Hourly Limit Exceeded, It Means The Limit Has Been Exceeded And You Have To Either Wait Few Hours Before Using The Feature Or Use Tor/VPN & Use The Tool.
+You Cannot Use The Track IP/Search E-Mail Info Feature Frequently So Use Tor/VPN & Use The Tool.✔